H.S. GIRLS LACROSSE: Streaking Foxboro flexes its muscles, crushes Mansfield

 By halftime, Foxboro led 14-3.
 With a running clock in action, Foxboro held Mansfield at bay the rest of the way despite the Hornets playing strong on the defensive end over the final 25 minutes.

-Mansfield held Foxboro to a 4-3 difference in the final 25 minutes a play for at least one promising outcome for Mansfield head coach Mary Kiley.
+Mansfield held Foxboro to a 4-3 scoring advantage in the final 25 minutes a play for at least one promising outcome for Mansfield head coach Mary Kiley.

-Foxboro returns on Wednesday at Canton in search of its fifth straight win.
+Foxboro returned on Wednesday at Canton in search of its fifth straight win.